cedx/webstorage.hx/doc/installation.md

 	Now in your [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript) code, you can use:

 		:::js
+		// CommonJS module.
+		const {LocalStorage, SessionStorage} = require("@cedx/webstorage.hx");

+		// ECMAScript module.
 		import {LocalStorage, SessionStorage} from "@cedx/webstorage.hx";

 ## Installing from a content delivery network
-This library is also available as a ready-made bundle.
+This library is also available as a ready-made JavaScript bundle.
-To install it, add this code snippet to the `<head>` of your HTML document:
+To install it, add one of these code snippets to the `<head>` of your HTML document:

 ``` html
 <!-- jsDelivr -->